forwardemail/forwardemail.net/README.md

     node ansible-playbook ansible/playbooks/sqlite.yml --user root -l 'sqlite'
     ```

-15. Set up the MX server(s):
+15. Set up the CalDAV server(s):

     ```sh
+    node ansible-playbook ansible/playbooks/caldav.yml --user root -l 'caldav'
+    ```

+16. Set up the MX server(s):

+    ```sh
     node ansible-playbook ansible/playbooks/mx1.yml --user root -l 'mx1' node ansible-playbook ansible/playbooks/mx2.yml --user root -l 'mx2'
     ```

-16. Set up GitHub deployment keys for all the servers.
+17. Set up GitHub deployment keys for all the servers.
 Note that the `deployment-keys` directory is ignored from git, so if you have a private repository and wish to commit it, then remove `deployment-keys` from the `.gitignore` file.

     ```sh
-    node ansible-playbook ansible/playbooks/deployment-keys.yml -l 'imap:pop3:smtp:http:bree:sqlite' --user deploy
+    node ansible-playbook ansible/playbooks/deployment-keys.yml -l 'imap:pop3:smtp:http:bree:sqlite:caldav' --user deploy
     ```

-17. Go to your repository "Settings" page on GitHub, click on "Deploy keys", and then add a deployment key for each servers' deployment key copied to the `deployment-keys` directory.
+18. Go to your repository "Settings" page on GitHub, click on "Deploy keys", and then add a deployment key for each servers' deployment key copied to the `deployment-keys` directory.
 If you're on macOS, you can use the `pbcopy` command to copy each file's contents to your clipboard.
 Use tab completion for speed, and replace the server names and paths with yours.
 You can also use the `gh` CLI at <https://cli.github.com/manual/gh_repo_deploy-key_add> as shown below (switch the repo/org/repo paths and deployment key paths below to yours):

     ```sh
     gh repo deploy-key add deployment-keys/api-do-sf-ca.pub -R forwardemail/forwardemail.net